storybookjs/marko/docs/addons/addon-knowledge-base.md

 <div class="aside">
-The color pallette implemented by <code>@storybook/components</code> is a high level abstraction of the implementation of <a href="https://github.com/storybookjs/storybook/tree/next/lib/theming/src"><code>@storybook/theming</code></a> package.
+The color palette implemented by <code>@storybook/components</code> is a high-level abstraction of the <a href="https://github.com/storybookjs/storybook/tree/next/lib/theming/src"><code>@storybook/theming</code></a> package.
 </div>

 ### Build system

-When you are developing your addon as a package, you can’t use `npm link` to add it to your project.
+When you're developing your addon as a package, you can’t use `npm link` to add it to your project.
 List  your addon as a local dependency into your package.json:

 ```json
 {